torinreilly/python-testing/README.md

 ## Technology
-### AI infused chatbot to assist open source software testers
+### AI infused chatbot to assist software testers
+Via generative AI
-- Understand the current set of tests via AI generative summary
+- Automatically summarize the current list of testcases
+- Automatically identify new testcases that are added between two commits
+- Generate test variations and considerations
+- Identify which files have changed
+- Get information about the latest commit (author, message, date)

+### Future
-- Generate test plan of open source code for review
+- Generate test plan of source code for review
+- Autodetect test directories in a repository
+- Run testcases
+- Analyze tests results
-- Identify holes in test coverage (we think we can't do this w/ limitations)
+- Identify holes in test coverage
 - Generate additional tests to increase coverage

 ## Value